-Sarah Bartlett is the Dean of the CUNY Graduate School of Journalism at the City University of New York from January 2014 through June 2022.
+Sarah Bartlett was dean of the Craig Newmark Graduate School of Journalism at the City University of New York from January 2014 through June 2022.

 During her tenure as dean, she oversaw the launch of the nation’s first M.A. in Engagement Journalism, a bilingual journalism program in English and Spanish, and an executive program in news innovation and leadership.
 She also secured a $20 million gift from Craig Newmark to endow the school.